 Program for All-Inclusive Care for the Elderly

-PACE is a Medicare program and a Medicaid service option that offers an array of health and care services in an all-inclusive service model.
-Currently, 31 states offer PACE services, including Oregon.
-PACE provides individuals a comprehensive service that includes coverage for health care and long-term services and supports.
+PACE is a Medicare program and a Medicaid service option that offers a range of health and personal care services in an all-inclusive service model.
+Over 30 states offer PACE services, including Oregon.
+PACE provides comprehensive services including coverage for health care and long-term services and supports.

 Medicare